 One of the most difficult experiences of being with an unavailable partner, especially a married one, is living in a limbo between hope and heartbreak.
 Maybe he promises he will leave his marriage, swears things will change “soon,” or you have been waiting for that day for months or even years.
+This is where unmet emotional affair needs become most painful.

-Every small gesture — a message, a compliment, a brief weekend away — can reignite hope.
+Every small gesture, a message, a compliment, a brief weekend away, can reignite hope.
 However, this cycle traps you in longing, confusion, and heartbreak.

 Being someone’s secret means you are not truly seen.
 Even if he confides in you more than anyone else and calls you his escape or emotional home, visibility is missing.
 You are not embraced openly at family events or creating shared memories in public spaces.
 Your love exists in hiding.
-Over time, this secrecy erodes your self-esteem.
-Questions creep in: Am I not good enough?
-Why can’t he choose me fully?
-Is this all I will ever be to him?
-These thoughts hurt deeply but are common in situations where emotional needs go unmet.

 It is natural to focus on what he is or isn’t doing.
 However, part of your healing journey involves looking inward and asking, Why am I settling?
 Consider possible reasons such as: